syu93/network-latency/README.md

 # network-latency

-A very small library to check network latency and dispatch event when it cross a threshold
+A very small library to check network latency and dispatch event when it cross a threshold.

 ## Install